YogevLD/YogevLD/README.md

 Seeking my first opportunity and next challenge in data and project management specialization.

-:mortar_board: Beyond my studies, I actively engage in projects to continuously expand my knowledge and expertise in the realm of data science.
+:mortar_board::bulb: Beyond my studies, I actively engage in projects to continuously expand my knowledge and expertise in the realm of data science.

 #